 There are very few things in life we can be 100% certain of.
 If we're honest, we make decisions all the time with 80-90% confidence that things will go well or turn out for the best.
 Sometimes it is impossible to know everything before jumping into something new.
-There are risks and pros and cons with everything we do in life and choosing to become a foster parent is no different.
 This blog could list 100 things you should know before you welcome foster kids into your family and there would still be unanswered questions and doubt in your mind.
 It is normal, it is common, and it is expected.
-Give yourself a break, it's okay to be unsure.
+It's okay to be unsure.

-It is an exciting journey to becoming a foster parent and we promise to guide you through the entire process.
 Foster parent training is one of the last steps to become a foster parent.
 In anticipation of classroom training, our staff will walk you through the paperwork, 4 home visits, background checks, references, fingerprints and a host of miscellaneous required items.
 When the application process is complete, you are ready to attend classroom training.
 30-hours of a well-planned agenda with topics and discussions designed to prepare you to welcome kids to your home.
-Of course, classes cannot prepare you for every situation you will encounter but you will gain significant insight and tools to help children in your care.
-Our goal is to fill your toolbox to the brim with information and tools to help you provide the best care possible.
 Our 30-hour training covers the subjects below and more.

 You cannot do this work alone.
 A supportive foster agency will be critical to your success.
-In fact, we hear from licensed foster parents on a regular basis that are frustrated with their agency due to lack of support.
+In fact, we hear from licensed foster parents on a regular basis that are frustrated with their chosen agency due to lack of support.
 These parents are exploring other options in the hopes of transferring to an agency like CCR that is known statewide for extraordinary support services.
-Our staff is proud of the exceptional service and support we provide.
-We know that it takes a village to care for kids with trauma and we are thrilled to be with you on your foster care journey.